January 27, 2023

 Work restrictions and precautions after exposure:

-All AFRH staff are defined as HCP.
-Exposures can occur both while at work and in the community.
-In general, most asymptomatic staff who have had a COVID exposure do not require work restriction, regardless of vaccination status, if they do not develop symptoms or test positive for COVID.
+In general, most asymptomatic staff who have had a COVID exposure, including higher-risk exposure, do not require work restriction, regardless of vaccination status, if they do not develop symptoms or test positive for COVID.

 Higher-risk exposures generally involve exposure of the staff member's eyes, nose, or mouth to material potentially containing the SARS-CoV-2 virus, particularly if the staff member was present in the room for an aerosol generating procedure such as a nebulized treatment.